-Visiting The Perhentian Islands, Malaysia
+Top Tips for Visiting The Perhentian Islands in Malaysia

-Perhentian Islands for Backpackers
+Understanding the Perhentian Islands

-The Perhentian Islands, off the western coast of mainland Malaysia are a re group of tropical islands in the South China Sea.
-The Perhentian Islands consist of two main islands and a number of smaller islands The two main islands, frequented by travellers and holiday makers, are Perentian Besar (translated as 'big island') and Perhentian Kecil (translated as 'small island').
+The Perhentian Islands, off the western coast of mainland Malaysia are a group of tropical islands in the South China Sea.
+The Perhentian Islands consist of two main islands and a number of smaller islands The two main islands, frequented by travellers and holiday makers, are Perhentian Besar (translated as 'big island') and Perhentian Kecil (translated as 'small island').
 Perhentian Besar has more in the way of luxury accommodation whereas Perhentian Kecil has a more laid-back, bare-bones, rustic feel.
 That's not to say that Perhentian Kecil doesn't have good accommodation - it certainly does - but it is more appealing to backpackers and travellers on a smaller budget.

 Getting to the Perhentian Islands